anthony-aylward/anthony-aylward.github.io/index.md

 - Extensive study of machine learning methods as part of [graduate course cirriculum](http://bioinformatics.ucsd.edu/node/1135) and independently.
-Familiar with Markov models, decision trees, random forests, support vector machines, neural networks, etc.
+Familiar with Markov models, decision trees, random forests, support vector machines, neural networks, etc. See [this answer to a DREAM challenge](dream-als.pdf) that I wrote with a classmate.

 ### Biology